sheegaon/pixel-plagiarist/VISUAL_CUSTOMIZATION.md

 # Pixel Plagiarist Visual Customization Guide

 ## Overview
-Your game has a simple asset management system that looks great by default and makes it easy to replace individual visual elements as you create custom graphics.
-The system gracefully falls back to the default styling when custom images aren't available.
+The game includes an asset management system that provides attractive default styling and allows easy replacement of individual visual elements with custom graphics.
+The system gracefully falls back to default styling when custom images aren't available.

 ## Directory Structure
 ```